-The takeaway here is pump yourself up your for heavy lifts and concentrate on each rep as your perform it–no talking, being talked to, or mental wandering.
+The takeaway here is pump yourself up your for heavy lifts and concentrate on each rep as you perform it–no talking, being talked to, or mental wandering.

 I don’t stomp around the gym like a madman to get pumped up.
-I find that the right workout songs helps dramatically for getting pumped up.
+I find that the right workout songs help dramatically for getting pumped up.

 Also, before I grab the bar, I like to take 10 to 15 seconds to focus on the lift I’m about to perform and visualize myself performing it successfully.

 I know that sounds kind of silly but research shows that visualizing a successful lift before performing it can increase strength.